thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

 1. Reload the page and view the differences.

-1. Go back and uncomment the UTF-8 version and remove the ISO version.
+1. Go back and un-comment the UTF-8 version and remove the ISO version.

     ## Add a favicon
-1. Under `WIP/html` directory create a new directory called `favicon`.
+1. In your project, create a new directory called `favicon`.

 1. In the Explorer sidebar of VSCode look in the same folder as this readme file `\Labs\Ch03-HTML5\basics` and find the file `favicon.ico`.

 1. Add this file to your project by
     * clicking on this file in explorer menu
     * hit control-c to copy
-    * click on your new `WIP/html/favicon` directory
+    * click on your new `/html/favicon` directory
     * hit control-v to paste

 1. In your `index.html` file:
     * Add this line in `<head>`

-    ```
+    ```html
     <link rel="icon" href="favicon/favicon.ico" />
     ```